How we can help

 Reporting a crime and attending court can be confusing and distressing experiences for some, but Victim Support Scotland is available in every court throughout Scotland to help you through it.

 We can explain the support available to you and guide you through the criminal justice process and your rights as a witness.
-Our Witness Service is for ALL witnesses in court, including witnesses for the person accused of the crime.

 Find out more about our Court Service.